The following describes installation and configuration of picoTK. It has been tested with SuSE 7.0 and a RedHat 6.1 Linux distributions.

 is required to get the correct offset address into the framebuffer.

-is the physical address where the linear frame buffer
+BASE_ADDR is the physical address where the linear frame buffer

 starts.
-The special macro LILO_VGA_BASE
+The special macro LILO_VGA_BASE can be used instead of

 the actual address to request the frame buffer start from pc386_lilo;